 NASW VA/Metro DC Professional Certification in Trauma & Resilience Informed Care Training Program and Recertification

 Please note, this certification program is only offered in the spring and fall.
-If you are looking for the recertification application, scroll all the way to the bottom of this page and apply based on your chapter location.
-Thank you.
+If you are looking for the recertification application, the application will reopen in the fall of this year.

 Key Components of a Trauma-Informed Model for Collaborative Therapeutic Care

 Through this certification, you will learn:

 Transdiagnostic skills (e.g., managing therapeutic alliance and rupture, building motivation, clarifying expectations of treatment, and engaging in collaborative planning)

 Knowledge skills [e.g., childhood trauma (ACEs and other types of trauma), impacts on individual attachment style, building next-generation health via community resilience and system change work]

 Brain science (e.g., trauma outcomes on the brain)

 Gold-standard treatment (e.g., phase-oriented care)